 Tapered Drawer Pull

-I’m using the “Allendale” pull for a current project.
+I used the “Allendale” pull to make a modern serving tray.
 It comes in several lengths and finishes, and I love the tapered mid-century style.

 More Tapered Options

 You can find a large variety of tapered cabinet hardware, including modern knobs and retro bow ties.